Chart Color Schemes

 North Kellyville's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Kellyville shows excellent health outcomes with a very low prevalence of common health conditions across all age groups.
-Approximately 62% of its total population of 14,014 has private health cover, higher than the national average of 55.3%.
+North Kellyville shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Approximately 62% of its total population of 14,004 people have private health cover, higher than the national average of 55.7%.

 The most prevalent medical conditions are asthma and mental health issues, affecting 5.5 and 4.2% of residents respectively.
-A total of 83.2% of residents report no medical ailments, compared to 79.5% in Greater Sydney.
-As of October 2021, 8.8% of the population is aged 65 and over (1,974 people).
-Senior health outcomes align with those of the general population.
+A total of 83.2% of residents declare themselves completely clear of medical ailments, compared to 79.5% in Greater Sydney.
+As of the latest data (August 2021), 8.8% of North Kellyville's population is aged 65 and over, comprising 1,973 people.
+Health outcomes among seniors are notably strong, mirroring the overall population's health profile.

 Frequently Asked Questions - Health